The tropes that birth the hero

 It is with these thoughts in mind that I offer my account of Bonhoeffer: Pastor, Spy, Assassin.
 The independent film was acquired by Angel Studios for broad distribution.
 There is a widespread assumption that it is an adaptation of the biography by the far-right provocateur Eric Metaxas; it is not.
 Some have also speculated that it may be based on my book, Bonhoeffer’s Black Jesus.
 That is also not the case.
 Although I can see the influence of my book on screenwriter and director Todd Komarnicki’s depictions of Bonhoeffer’s experiences in Harlem, he engages that work with an interpretation and a creativity all his own.
 As such, the movie’s representation of Bonhoeffer is uniquely the product of the filmmaker’s imagination.

 I spent two days on the set while the movie was being filmed, and I was even an extra in a church scene.
-I also helped one of the film’s executive directors locate genuine Bonhoeffer quotes to help distinguish his real words from statements falsely attributed to him.
+I also helped one of the film’s executive producers locate genuine Bonhoeffer quotes to help distinguish his real words from statements falsely attributed to him.

 It took a while for me to appreciate just how different artistic and academic representation are.
 Apart from the acronyms in the screenplay that I did not understand, it was challenging to follow the way a scene is crafted to show a concept rather than explain it.
 The film takes license with Bonhoeffer’s story—placing him in settings and experiences that the real Bonhoeffer never knew—in creative fidelity to his historical experience without putting the audience through tedious explanation.